-1. Two (2) separate sealed envelopes, one (1) sealed envelope containing an original copy of the nonprice technical proposal marked "Request for Proposal - File No. 11135- RFP for Zero Waste Master Plan - Non-Price Proposal" and one (1) envelope containing the price proposal marked "Price Proposal File No. 11135-RFP for Zero Waste Master Plan" must be received by the Purchasing Agent, City of Cambridge, City Hall prior to 11:00 a.m. on Thursday, August 31, 2023.
+1. Two (2) separate sealed envelopes, one (1) sealed envelope containing an original printed copy of the non-price technical proposal marked "Request for Proposal - File No. 11578- Violence Prevention Program for the City of Cambridge - Non-Price Proposal" and one (1) envelope containing the printed price proposal marked "Price Proposal File No. 11578-Violence Prevention Program for the City of Cambridge" must be received by the Purchasing Agent, City of Cambridge, City Hall prior to 11:00 a.m. on Thursday, June 13, 2024.
 Chapter 30B requires that price proposals must be separate from technical proposals.
 Therefore, please make no reference to price in the non-price technical proposal.
 Failure to adhere to this requirement will result in disqualification.
-It is the sole responsibility of the proposer to ensure that the proposal arrives on time at the designated place.
-It is strongly recommended that proposals are mailed or dropped off to the locked drop box at the Rear Entrance of City Hall or directly to the Purchasing Department in advance of the due date and time.
+It is the sole responsibility of the proposals are mailed or dropped off to the locked drop box at the Rear Entrance of City Hall or directly to the Purchasing Department in advance of the due date and time.
 Late proposals will not be accepted.
 Bids being hand delivered or sent via courier (other than USPS) may be delivered in person to 5 Bigelow Street, Cambridge, MA during normal business hours.
 It is the responsibility of the Bidder to ensure delivery of bid submission prior to deadline to the Purchasing Department.